 Improve Your Water Heaters Efficiency in Phoenix Arizona

 From switching to energy-efficient light bulbs to sealing leaks around the house, many Phoenix and Mesa Arizona homeowners are looking for ways to reduce their energy use.
-Although there are many ways you can save energy and money at home, many people overlook their water heater, which is the second largest energy consumer in the home behind the HVAC system.
-Where ever you’re looking for your heating appliances to be repaired, there are many companies that offer their services across many states, one example being Lake Country Repair HVAC professionals provide furnace and AC repair services to Shorewood WI and other areas of Milwaukee – if you’re finding you’re needing quick repairs in the City of Milwaukee.
+Although there are many ways you can save energy and money at home, many people overlook their water heater, which is the second-largest energy consumer in the home behind the HVAC system.

 Ways to Increase Water Efficiency in Arizona

-2. Showers preserve water over baths – When the shower is running and your relaxing, washing, it may seem like you’re using a lot of water but it’s not as much compared to taking a bath.
-With a low-flow shower head, you’ll use about 12.5 gallons of hot water per 5-minute shower, while the average bath requires around 45-80 gallons of water.
+2. Showers preserve water over baths – When the shower is running and your relaxing, washing, it may seem like you are using a lot of water, but it is not as much compared to taking a bath.
+With a low-flow showerhead, you will use about 12.5 gallons of hot water per 5-minute shower, while the average bath requires around 45-80 gallons of water.

-3. Be sure to load the dishwasher and wash machine – I bet you didn’t realize that washing your dirty dishes by hand uses more hot water than washing your dishes in the dishwasher.
+3. Be sure to load the dishwasher and wash machine – I bet you did not realize that washing your dirty dishes by hand uses more hot water than washing your dishes in the dishwasher.
 Just make sure that you only wash full loads of dishes, load that appliance up and save a bunch of hot water.
-Ans when it comes to washing your clothes, even though your washing machine might have settings for smaller laundry loads, it’s not as efficient as washing a full load.
+And when it comes to washing your clothes, even though your washing machine might have settings for smaller laundry loads, it is not as efficient as washing a full load.
 Washing full loads in either dish or clothes washer gets more work done with a lot less effort.

-4. Repair those pesky shower heads – If you have leaky faucet and shower fixtures means you have much higher water consumption and waste.
+4. Repair that leaky shower – If you have a leaky faucet and shower fixtures, it might mean you have much higher water consumption and waste.
 Just one leaky faucet can waste between 1000 and 2000 gallons of water a year.
 At about $0.01 per gallon, one faucet leaking hot water can cost you $10 to $20 dollars each year.
 With multiple leaking faucets, the cost can really add up.
 It might be worth checking that your shower doors are not leaking too.
 If they are, you could consider contacting a plumber to have a look at it or you could replace your doors with some more modern glass panels.
 Leaking showers can be dangerous over time, so be sure to get that checked.

 5. Lower your water heater temperature – The standard setting for water heater temperatures are around 20° hotter than what we really need.
 Since your hot water is being heated 24 hours a day, you can save a lot of money and energy by lowering the standard temperature from 140°F to 120°F. For every 10ºF reduction in temperature, you can save from 3%–5% on your water heating costs.
 Learn more about lowering your water heating temperature.

 These tips can be used to save you a lot of hot water and your household more money each year.
 More money in your pocket means more money in your savings account.
-Once is a while you my need water heater and furnace repair services in Phoenix and Mesa Arizona.
+Occasionally you may need water heater and furnace repair services in the valley.
 If that is the case, or if you need a more efficient water heater please call Norris Air today at 480-832-3330 or visit us online.